AndyQuicklyDelete/Sage/README.md

 **Build Proxy List**
 1) Gather a working proxy list and name the file proxylist.txt.
 (With each proxy address on a separate line and using **ip:port** format)
 2) Sage will by default use the proxylist.txt file
-3) You can download a list of http or https proxies from here: [https://github.com/TheSpeedX/PROXY-List](https://github.com/TheSpeedX/PROXY-List/blob/master/http.txt)
+3) You can download a list of free http proxies with this library: [https://github.com/iw4p/proxy-scraper](https://github.com/iw4p/proxy-scraper)

 **Modify Script**
 1) Create a domain/url list in urls.txt